ig3/srf/README.md

 ```
 {
+    // Limit on study time (seconds), beyond which new cards are not presented
+    studyTimeLimit: 3600,

     // The maximum value factor may take.
     maxFactor: 10000,
     // The interval beyond which due times are rounded to the start of the